Prerendering for Single Page Apps

 Netlify comes with built-in prerendering.
 Enabling it is as simple as checking a box:

 Our built-in prerendering service will cache prerendered pages for between 24 and 48 hours; this is not adjustable.

 Prerender.io has an open-source version of their service that you can self-host.

-Paid accounts may use an external service.
-If you want to try them, upgrade to a paid account and send us a mail at firstname.lastname@example.org and let us know which service you’re using and its API token, and we’ll get you setup.
+If you want to use an external service, transfer your site to a team, send us a mail at firstname.lastname@example.org to let us know which service you’re using and its API token, and we’ll get you set up.